survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 Most of the available npm packages are small and include just a select few files:

 * *index.js* - On small projects it's enough to have the code at the root.
-On larger ones you may want to start splitting it up further.
+On larger ones, you may want to start splitting it up further.
 * *package.json* - npm metadata in JSON format
 * *README.md* - README is the most important document of your project.
 It is written in Markdown format and provides an overview.
 For simple projects the whole documentation can fit there.
 It will be shown at the package page at *npmjs.com*.
 * *LICENSE* - You should include licensing information within your project.
 You can refer to it from *package.json*.

 In larger projects, you may find the following:

-* *CONTRIBUTING.md* - A guide for potential contributors.
-How should the code be developed and so on.
+* *CONTRIBUTING.md* - A guide for potential contributors describing how the code should be developed.
 * *CHANGELOG.md* - This document describes major changes per version.
 If you do major API changes, it can be a good idea to cover them here.
 It is possible to generate the file based on Git commit history, provided you write nice enough commits.
 * *.travis.yml* - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform that is free for open source projects.
 You can run the tests of your package over multiple systems using it.
 There are other alternatives of course, but Travis is very popular.
 * *.gitignore* - Ignore patterns for Git, i.e., which files shouldn't go under version control.
 It can be useful to ignore npm distribution files here so they don't clutter your repository.